lanking520/lanking520.github.io/_pages/me.md

 # Who Am I?

 My name is Qing Lan, a Graduated Software/Mechatronics Engineer.
 I have received my First Class Honor from University of Liverpool with an additional Awards (with 100 Pounds) for best Final Year Project.
 Currently I am doing my degree in Columbia University in the area of Computer Engineering.
-Currently I am a Research Assistant in Internet Real-Time Lab, Columbia University.
+I was a Research Assistant in Internet Real-Time Lab, Columbia University from 2016 to 2017.
+I am now a Machine Learning Intern in NVIDIA specifically working on NLP

 ## Personal Evaluation